Free Trial

 What is Inspire Global Hope ETF's current short interest?

-Short interest is the volume of Inspire Global Hope ETF shares that have been sold short but have not yet been closed out or covered.
-As of May 15th, investors have sold 200 shares of BLES short.
+Short interest is the volume of Inspire Global Hope ETF shares that have been sold short but have not yet been covered or closed out.
+As of August 31st, investors have sold 5,900 shares of BLES short.
+0.21% of Inspire Global Hope ETF's shares are currently sold short.
 Learn More on Inspire Global Hope ETF's current short interest.

 Is Inspire Global Hope ETF's short interest increasing or decreasing?

-Inspire Global Hope ETF saw a decline in short interest during the month of May.
-As of May 15th, there was short interest totaling 200 shares, a decline of 80.0% from the previous total of 1,000 shares.
+Inspire Global Hope ETF saw a increase in short interest in August.
+As of August 31st, there was short interest totaling 5,900 shares, an increase of 321.4% from the previous total of 1,400 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does Inspire Global Hope ETF's short interest compare to its competitors?